 Dogs can learn in any language and some often learn two in a bilingual household.

-And if you’ve done your homework, that word or combination (keep it simple!) will have really high value, which will encourage Phydo to repeat that behavior you just marked again when he is part of the same scenario.
+And if you’ve done your homework, that word or combination of words (the simpler, the better!) will have really high value, which will encourage Phydo to repeat that behavior you just marked, when he is part of the same scenario.

-Without a positive marker your dog has no clue just how important what it just did actually was to you.
-Of course, the more you repeat your marker appropriately and in time, the faster your dog will learn that behavior.
+Of course, the more you repeat your marker appropriately and in the right timing, the faster your dog will learn that behavior.
 Yes, it’s all about repetition, repetition, repetition.
-Proper praise can go such a long way.
+Proper, high value praise can go such a long way.